Han1018/PixelRNN/README.md

 ## Todo list:
 - [x] streamlized the old code
 - [x] apply the old pixelCNN to mnist first to make sure it will work successfully
+- [ ] build a conv, peephole lstm
-- [ ] change the pixelCNN to pixelRNN
+- [ ] intergate the lstm, make PixelCNN to PixelRNN

 ## Repo env
 - cuda 12.1